broadinstitute/depmap_omics/README.md

   - __WGS__ [IBM](https://app.terra.bio/#workspaces/terra-broad-cancer-prod/Getz_IBM_CellLines_WGS)
   - __WGS__ [Broad](https://app.terra.bio/#workspaces/terra-broad-cancer-prod/DepMap_WGS)
 6. Request access to the data bucket `gs://cclebams/`
-7. You will need also access to the billing project `broad-firecloud-ccle`

-### Additional Logins:
+### Additional python dependencies:
-- In order to access and upload data, you will need to login to [taiga](https://cds.team/taiga) with your broad google account and [set up your token](https://github.com/broadinstitute/taigapy#prerequisites).
+- [Taiga](https://cds.team/taiga) is a platform that allows the Cancer Data Science team to store and share data.
+In order to access and upload data, you will need to login to [taiga](https://cds.team/taiga) with your broad google account and [set up your token](https://github.com/broadinstitute/taigapy#prerequisites) for the python client.
-- In order to run the imports [gsheets](https://pypi.org/project/gsheets/), you need to make sure your broad google account has access to the cell line info sheets.
-In addition, you will need to obtain the following google API credential files:
-  - Go to [console](https://console.developers.google.com/), acquire access if you don't have it already.
-Under credentials -> create credentials -> OAuth Client ID -> application type = Desktop app -> create.
-Download `client_secreat.json` and save as `~/.client_secret.json` (Refer to quickstart [here](https://gsheets.readthedocs.io/en/stable/)).
-  - After calling `gsheets.from_files` for the first time using `~/.client_secret.json`, log in via google following the prompt in browser, `storage.json` will be created automatically.
-Save it as `~/.storage.json`.
-  - Follow instruction [here](https://cloud.google.com/docs/authentication/production?authuser=1#create_service_account), create service account if needed, and save key file as `../.credentials.json`.

-*Remember to share relevant gsheets with the service account (`client_email` in `../.credentials.json`).

-We are instantiating all the parameters needed for this pipeline to run

-#### Adding new data

-We are looking for new samples in a range of workspaces.

-They are quite messy and might contain duplicates and/or broken file paths...

-- We are thus looking at the bam files one by one and comparing them with bams we have onboarded.
-- We remove broken files, duplicates and add new version of a cell line's bam if we find some.

-#### Check that we have all the cell lines we expect for this release

-This involves comparing to the list in the Google sheet "Lines to Release"

-_As the list cannot be parsed, we are not comparing it for now_
+- We are currently using a relational database, Gumbo, to track our cell lines' metadata and release status.
+In order to interact with Gumbo through python, follow the instruction and install the Gumbo client [here](https://github.com/broadinstitute/gumbo_client).

 ## For External Users <a name="external-users"></a>

-> To learn about the tools we use in the pipeline, see [here](#running-pipeline) for a detailed walkthrough
+> To learn about the tools we use in the pipeline, see [this section](#running-pipeline) for a detailed walkthrough

 ### Creating your Terra Workspaces: